Saturday, January 20, 2024

 num_vertices <- nrow(approx)

-# Use the number of vertices to identify cans and bottles (adjust based on your needs)
+# Identify cans and bottles based on vertices

 if (num_vertices == 4) {